jesterrr/ghostcord/README.md

-# Ghostcord Agent
+# Ghostcord

-A stealthy, modular Discord-based remote administration agent for research, automation, and system management.
-This agent connects to a Discord channel and can be controlled via bot commands.
+Discord-Bot based Command and Control agent, featured

+## Security & Disclaimer
+- **For educational and authorized research use only.**
+- **The author is NOT responsible for misuse or damages.**

 ## Features
 - Modular command system (shell, file, process, info, clipboard, etc.)
-- Stealthy, colorized console output
 - Interactive builder for easy configuration
-- Supports Windows, Linux, and macOS (feature set may vary)
+- Supports Windows, Linux (Feature set may vary)
-- Optional dependencies for advanced features (see below)

-## Quick Start
+## How To Install

 ### 1. Clone the Repository
 ```bash